PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - Can be changed anytime.
 - When clarius team is changed, system will update the `Scope of Service` and `Household team` details.
 Other details will remain as it is.
 - When entity is marked as Terminated, system will auto-removed the Service team.
+- When any entity has `Portfolio` or `Bill Pay` service, user can't select service team without `Accounting` or `Investment` role.

 #### UX Rule
 - When user change the `Service Team`, system will shows a confirmation dialog.
 On confirmation, clarius team is changed.
+- When an entity has a `Bill Pay` or `Portfolio` and the user selects a `Service Team` that has no Investment and Accounting roles, the system will show an error message in the Service Team field.

 #### UI Rule
 - [Change confirmation dialog](https://drive.google.com/file/d/1UP4ef0kFZVz3LUGB2Y3vf8IsfLY1IcvR/view?usp=sharing)
+- Error message: `It doesn’t have Investment/Accounting roles` //TODO

 ## Service Tier